sillyfrog/aws-eks-fargate-alb-example/helm/README.md

 ## Configuring `kubectl` Context

-So `kubectl` works with the cluster, each user will need to add the cluster to their context with the following command (assuming they already have the `aws` CLI configure):
+So `kubectl` works with the cluster, each user will need to add the cluster to their context with the following command (assuming they already have the `aws` CLI configured):

 ```bash
 aws eks update-kubeconfig --region $YOUR_REGION_CODE --name $YOUR_CLUSTER_NAME